-How some advisors are helping clients prepare for in-home care and their long-term planning
+How some financial professionals are helping clients prepare for in-home care and their long-term planning

 You’ve likely counseled your clients and their families on managing assets to cover the cost associated with assisted living or retirement communities.
 If they came to you for guidance on planning for themselves or a loved one to be able to stay in their home with the proper resources, would you be prepared to help?